Open-Smartwatch/open-smartwatch-gps/README.md

 Repo for kicad schematic, board and gerber files.
 This project is in development and is not ready for release.

+Update 2025-06: There never was a release since the selected GPS module does not work on a wearable-sized PCB, and while worn at the same time.

 ## Tools

 To view/modify the files from this repository, install KiCAD from: [https://kicad.org](https://kicad.org)